aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

 ﻿---
-title: Clean Up Before or During a Mail Merge Operation – Aspose.Words for С++
+title: Clean Up Before or During a Mail Merge Operation in C++
 articleTitle: Clean Up Before or During a Mail Merge Operation
 linktitle: Clean Up Before or During a Mail Merge Operation
 type: docs